tari-project/tari-dot-com/_lessons/add_new_localizations.md

 <img src="../assets/lessons/img/adding-languages/new_fork_created.png" width=600>

 ## Step 2 - Creating a new branch for your localization work
-You will need to create a new branch on your repository.
-Branching allows you to create a copy of the code at a point in time, allowing you to work on your specific changes without impacting the work of others.
+Now that you have your own fork of the project, you will need to create a new branch.
+Branching creates a copy of the code at a point in time, allowing you to work on your specific changes without impacting the work of others.

+Users can create a branch in two ways.

+### Create a branch in GitHub

 At the bottom-left corner of the screen, inside VS Code’s status bar, click on the “main” branch.
 In the Command Prompt, you will see that you have the option to create a new branch.
 Select the “Create Branch” option and give it an appropriate name.
 The standard convention is to avoid spaces and use hyphens in their place; for example, “new-localization-esperanto”.
 If you are editing an existing localization, this might change to, for example, “proofreading-french-localization”